Welcome to Midtown Detroit

 Each year, Midtown Detroit offers an increasingly diverse mix of arts and cultural events, expanding green spaces and alleys, and nonprofit organizations—all contributing to the establishment of Midtown Detroit as a destination spot.

-Noel Night activities take place in Midtown Detroit, from Ferry Street to the north, Edmund Place to the south, St. Antoine to the east and Third Avenue to the west.
-Woodward Avenue is closed to traffic between Antoinette Street to the north and Warren Avenue to the south.
+Noel Night activities take place in Midtown Detroit, from Ferry Street to the north, Mack to the south, St. Antoine to the east and Third Avenue to the west.
+Woodward Avenue is open this year--it will not be closed down, and the QLine will be operational.
 There is free shuttle service that runs continually between parking decks and participating venues, as well as plenty of parking in area lots and structure.

 Directions to Midtown from the Major Freeways